tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### 2. Instructor Review: Model Evaluation (10 min)

-This activity will give students a chance to refresh the concepts of model evaluation, which we first went over on the first day of this unit.
+This activity gives students a chance to refresh the concepts of model evaluation, which we covered on Day 1 of this unit.

 **Files:**